manojmoktandev/US-early-appointment-schedule-notifier/README.md

 ## FAQ

-* How do I get my facility ID -
+* How do I get my facility ID - src/config.js
-* How do I get my schedule ID -
+* How do I get my schedule ID - .env

 ## How to use it